What is a pre-existing condition?

 As a regulated insurance broker, our advice is impartial.
 We’re experienced, and very aware you might want to talk about medical conditions that are sensitive.
 It’s okay, we understand this.

 Contact us now.
 You can be sure that we’ll be working on your behalf to get the best possible cover at the right premium.
-And we only recommend insurers who offer 5-star Defaqto-rated policies – you can be confident you’re getting impartial advice.
+And we only compare private medical insurance from insurers who offer 5-star Defaqto-rated policies – you can be confident you’re getting impartial advice.